txstate-etc/dataloader-factory/README.md

   return context.dataLoaderFactory.get(booksByAuthorIdLoader, args).load(author.id)
 }
 ```
-Behind the scenes, what this does is generate a distinct dataloader instance for each set of args used on that resolver.
-Since a graphql query is always finite, and each request gets a new factory, the number of possible dataloaders generated is finite and manageable as well.
+Behind the scenes, what this does is generate a distinct DataLoader instance for each set of
+args we encounter.
+Generating so many DataLoaders may seem like a problem, but remember -
+graphql queries are always finite, so there can only be a few sets of arguments in any one request,
+and each request gets a new factory.
+So the number of possible dataloaders generated per request is
+manageable, and they all get garbage collected after the request.

 ## Advanced Usage Example
 Many GraphQL data types will have more than one other type referencing them.
 In those
-cases, it will probably be useful to create a single function for constructing and
+cases, it will probably be useful to create a single function that accepts a set of `filters`
-executing the query, and each `fetch` function will simply add the batched `keys` to
+and uses it to construct and execute a database query.
+Then each `fetch` function can simply
-the `filters` object, and then pass the merged `filters` to the single function.
+merge the batch of `keys` into the `filters` object, and pass the merged object to the
+query function.
+This example should help illustrate:
 ```javascript
 const executeBookQuery = filters => {
   const where = []